Regulatory approach and principles

-Our compliance approach includes 5 strategies to guide how we consistently approach our regulatory activities: guide, inform, enable, monitor and enforce.
+Our regulatory approach includes 5 strategies to guide how we consistently approach our regulatory activities: guide, inform, enable, monitor and enforce.

-We address compliance across a continuum from guiding and informing, through to enforcement.
-We try to engage early to help people comply with the legislation.
+We address regulation across a continuum, from guiding and informing, through to enforcement.

-We aim to promote voluntary compliance through a range of educational activities aimed at building the capacity and capability of the community, including:
+We promote voluntary compliance through a range of educational activities aimed at building the capacity and capability of our customers, stakeholders and the community, including:

-- engaging to promote awareness and build their capacity through site visits, meetings, workshops and events
+- engaging with them to achieve awareness and building capacity and positive stakeholder and public sentiment through site visits, meetings, workshops and events

 - promoting and reinforcing good regulatory and business practices, including promoting the benefits of complying and the potential consequences of non-compliance.